inspire, motivate and enthuse pupils and, through this, enable them to make

 listen carefully to pupils, give attention to errors and misconceptions

-learning resources and develop study skills through the use of the library,
+learning resources and develop study skills through library, I.C.T. and other

 § Ensure pupils acquire and consolidate knowledge, skills and understanding